jaabberwocky/fastify-example/README.md

 # Fastify Example
 Straightforward RESFTful API design implemneted in Fastify.
+Played around with using TypeScript and the integration was much better than what I remember.
 Really fun!

 ## How to run
 1. `npm install` to get dependencies.